I designed this Musicians Reset Exercise to help you end the year (or today) in the most powerful way possible.

 Or tear it into tiny pieces and put it in the trash.

-I wish you safe and happy new year filled with love, success, and gratitude.
+I wish you a safe and happy new year filled with love, success, and going easy on yourself.